Education (EDUC)

 EDUC 375 Methods of Teaching Mathematics in the Elementary School (3)

-Provides an overview of the materials, content, and methodology utilized by educators.
+Provides an overview of the math materials, content, and methodology utilized by educators.
 The teacher candidates explore principles in class and utilize them to develop various lesson plan approaches, activities, and teaching aids.
 Concurrent participation in a field experience is included.

 EDUC 376 Reading and Writing in the Content Area (3)